Knock is the latest proptech said to be eyeing the public markets – TechCrunch

 According to Bloomberg, Knock is potentially seeking to raise $400 million to $500 million through an IPO, according to “people familiar with the matter,” at a valuation of about $2 billion.
 The company declined to comment on valuation.

 Black and Knock COO Jamie Glenn are no strangers to the proptech game, having both been on the founding team of Trulia, which went public in 2012 and was acquired by Zillow for $3.5 billion in 2014.
-The pair started Knock in 2015, and have since raised over $430 million in venture funding and another $170 million so in debt.
+The pair started Knock in 2015, and have since raised over $430 million in venture funding and another $170 million or so in debt.

 Knock started out as a real estate brokerage business until last July, when the company announced a major shift in strategy and said it was becoming a lender.
 At the time, Knock unveiled its Home Swap program, under which Knock serves as the lender to help a homeowner buy a new home before selling their old house.
 It previously worked with lending partners but has now become a licensed lender itself.